genesiscommunitysuccess/docs/versioned_docs/version-previous/03_server/05_access-control/03_password_authentication.md

 ## The security function

-All the configuration settings in the _application-name-_**auth-preferences.kts** file are wrapped within the `security` function.
+All the configuration settings in the **auth-preferences.kts** file are wrapped within the `security` function.
 From this top level, you can set the following variables:

 * `sessionTimeoutMins` specifies a time out (in minutes) for the session.
 Sessions are timed out (logged out) after the value defined here.
 The front end of your application can monitor web movement, page changes, etc. and perform an [automatic refresh](../../../server/integration/rest-endpoints/advanced/#event_login_refresh) - in which case, the user is not aware of the logout and the start of the new session.
 Default: 30 minutes.
 * `refreshTokenExpirationMins` specifies a time out (in minutes) for the refresh token value that was provided on successful login.
 One refresh token is associated with one user session on a 1-to-1 basis; the value of the refresh token can be used to create a new user session after the session token has expired.
 Once the refresh token has expired, it can't be used to create a new user session.
-Default: 7200 minutes (i.e. 5 days)
+Default: 7200 minutes (5 days).
 * `expiryCheckMins` specifies the time interval (in minutes) used to check for idle sessions in the system.
 Default: 5 minutes.
 * `maxSimultaneousUserLogins` specifies the maximum number of concurrent active sessions a user can maintain.
 Once this limit has been reached, the user cannot activate additional sessions until one or more of the active sessions has been logged out.
 So, a value of 1 means that only one session can be logged in at any time; a value of two allows two sessions to be logged in concurrently, and so on.
 If the value is zero, is not defined, or is not a positive integer, then any number of sessions is permitted.
 Default: 0.